-Approval Legal entity PRA/Regulator reference 25 October 2019: This approved application 25 October 2019: 5276051, 5276050, 5276052, contained five major changes groupwide in 5276048 total.
+Approval Legal entity PRA/Regulator reference 25 October 2019: This approved application contained five major changes groupwide in total.
 Two relating to an update of the Interest Rate Calibration - one with and one without Aviva Towarzystwo Ubezpieczen na Zycie S.A.
 One for a revised methodology to model Matching Adjustment in Stress for UKLAP.
 One to update the Aviva Group Solvency II Model Governance Business Standard and one to update the France Life Internal Model Change Policy for Aviva Vie and AER.
-9 December 2020: An extension in scope to 9 December 2020: 00002047, 00002048, include Aviva Assurances for the purposes of 00002049,00002050 calculating SCR and major changes to the modelling of aggregation methodology and dependencies.
-1 December 2021: Internal model approval for 1 December 2021: 00003513, 00003514, Aviva Group SCR including Aviva Life & Pensions 00003515, 00003516 UK Ltd, Aviva Insurance Limited, Aviva International Insurance Limited and Ocean Marine Insurance Company Limited
+9 December 2020: An extension in scope to include Aviva Assurances for the purposes of calculating SCR and major changes to the modelling of aggregation methodology and dependencies. · · · · · · · · · · · · · · · · · · · 1 December 2021: Internal model approval for Aviva Group SCR including Aviva Life & Pensions UK Ltd, Aviva Insurance Limited, Aviva International Insurance Limited and Ocean Marine Insurance Company Limited · · · · · · · · · · · · · · · · · · · 15 December 2022: Internal model approval for Aviva Group SCR including Aviva Life & Pensions UK Ltd, Aviva Insurance Limited, Aviva International Insurance Limited and Ocean Marine Insurance Company Limited ·